Published December 14, 2018

 Series: Routledge Studies in Business Ethics

-The use of non-secular, religious, concepts in contemporary managerial discourse to legitimise leadership, organisation, and work has been undertheorised.
-Concepts such as organisational soul, spiritual leadership, a wider deification (and demonization) of leaders, and the mantra of individual freedom each evoke long religio-historical roots.
-The deployment of such terms in the present to (re)enrol people into the service of capitalism speaks both to high levels of religious belief worldwide and, more specifically, to a history of religion intersecting with public life in the U.S. – a context pivotal in the development and dissemination of managerialism and wider neoliberal discourse.
+The use of non-secular, religious, concepts in contemporary managerial discourse to legitimise leadership, organisation and work has been undertheorised.
+Concepts such as organisational soul, Spiritual Leadership, a wider deification (and demonisation) of leaders, and the mantra of individual freedom each evoke long religio-historical roots.
+The deployment of such terms in the present to (re)enrol people into the service of capitalism speaks both to high levels of religious belief worldwide and, more specifically, to a history of religion intersecting with public life in the US—a context pivotal in the development and dissemination of managerialism and wider neoliberal discourse.

 Chapter One: Introduction